Multi-Subject Test For New York State Teacher Certification Exam

 In the passage, a series of questions is used primarily to:

-• suggest that the world abounds with unheard experiences.
+• Ans: D. Suggest that the world abounds with unheard experiences.

 3. As an integral part of planning reading instruction, a fifth-grade teacher provides students with opportunities to interact with objects or illustrations related to important content in planned texts.
 For example, during an earth science unit, before students read an informational passage about the effects of pollution on the ecosystem of a vernal pool, the teacher arranges a guided class visit to a vernal pool in the area.
 Which statement best explains a research-based rationale for this practice?

-• Background knowledge is an important factor in reading comprehension.
+• Ans: Background knowledge is an important factor in reading comprehension.

 4. A fourth-grade student struggles with literal and inferential comprehension of complex grade-level texts.
 The teacher has determined that the student meets benchmark oral fluency expectations and has at-grade-level vocabulary and spelling skills.
 Given this information, which method would be most appropriate for the teacher to use to promote the student's comprehension skills?

-• modeling think-aloud and brainstorming strategies to help the student activate prior knowledge
+• Ans: Modeling think-aloud and brainstorming strategies to help the student activate prior knowledge

-Correct Response: C. This question requires the examinee to apply knowledge of factors affecting students' development of text comprehension (e.g., vocabulary, background content knowledge, decoding skills, reading fluency).
+[This question requires the examinee to apply knowledge of factors affecting students' development of text comprehension (e.g., vocabulary, background content knowledge, decoding skills, reading fluency).
 Background knowledge is necessary to help students connect what they know to what they are reading—to understand and make inferences about a text, one must have some understanding of what it is about.
 To promote this student's comprehension, the teacher should help the student learn to activate and build on prior knowledge.
 This can be accomplished by modeling strategies such as think-aloud and brainstorming for the student.
-Such prior knowledge activation is linked to the ability to understand texts that might otherwise be slightly above the student's comprehension level.
+Such prior knowledge activation is linked to the ability to understand texts that might otherwise be slightly above the student's comprehension level.]

 5. Students in a sixth-grade class are preparing to read Laurence Yep's novel Dragonwings, in which the narrator leaves his home in China as a young boy to join his father in California.
 Over the course of the novel, the father and son confront racial prejudice, experience the 1906 San Francisco earthquake, and forge a friendship.
 Before students begin the novel, they write in their reading journals about a time when they felt like strangers in a strange land.
 The assignment will most likely enhance students' ability to:

-• understand the perspective of the novel's narrator.
+• Ans: Understand the perspective of the novel's narrator.

 6. While reading aloud a story to first-grade students, a teacher pauses periodically to make statements about the content of the story.
 Students respond to each statement nonverbally by raising one finger to indicate agreement and two fingers to indicate disagreement.
 Which additional action by the students would best help the teacher assess their active listening skills?

-• citing evidence to support responses during the read-aloud
+• Ans: Citing evidence to support responses during the read-aloud

-Correct Response: B. This question requires the examinee to apply knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' skill in using listening strategies that
+[ apply knowledge of developmentally appropriate assessment and data-driven instructional practices to promote students' skill in using listening strategies that ]

 Sample Question: